49ers Assistant Katie Sowers Becomes First Openly LGBT Coach In NFL

 “The more we can create an environment that welcomes all types of people, no matter their race, gender, sexual orientation, religion, the more we can help ease the pain and burden that many carry every day.”

 Of course, Sowers didn’t get this job without prior experience in football.

-The Hesston, Kan., native played professionally in the Women’s Football Alliance, and was a key member of the U.S. team that captured the women’s world title and gold medal in 2013, according to Outsports.
-She even served as general manager for a team in the WFA.
+The Hesston, Kan., native played professionally in the Women’s Football Alliance, and she was a key member of the U.S. team that claimed the women’s world title and gold medal in 2013, according to Outsports.
+She even served as general manager for a WFA team.

+Sowers also has experience with 49ers coach Kyle Shanahan.
 She was a scouting intern for the Atlanta Falcons in 2016, when she first met Shanahan, who was the team’s offensive coordinator at the time.
-After being hired by San Francisco, Shanahan brought Sowers in as an intern, a position she excelled at so much that she was hired as a full-time assistant for the upcoming season.
+After being hired by San Francisco, Shanahan brought in Sowers as an intern — a position she excelled at so much that she was hired as a full-time assistant for the upcoming season.

 But Sowers is aiming even higher, as she told Buzinski that she eventually wants to be a head coach either in college football or the NFL.

-Thumbnail photo via Kirby Lee/USA TODAY Sports Images
+Thumbnail photo via Twitter/@mattbarrows

 Powered by WordPress.com VIP